AlessioDeLuca4/Scripts_Master_Thesis/README.md

 # Scripts_Master_Thesis
-Here they are contained scripts presented and used in the Master Thesis "Modeling Injector Effects in Hybrid Rocket Engines Numerical Simulations"
+Here they are contained scripts presented and used in the Master Thesis "Modeling Injector Effects in Hybrid Rocket Engines Numerical Simulations"\n
-In the Master Thesis, by Alessio De Luca at Sapienza University of Rome, they are contained specific explanations on how to use codes present in this repository.
+In the Master Thesis, by Alessio De Luca at Sapienza University of Rome, they are contained specific explanations on how to use codes present in this repository.\n
 As in the Thesis Appendix, they are splitted in UDF and Scheme ones.